nicobast/nicobast.github.io/_pages/cv.md

 Peer Recognition
 ======
 * 2024: [Herman-Emminghaus-Prize](https://www.dgkjp.de/die-dgkjp/hermann-emminghaus-preis/) by the German Society of Child and Adolescent Psychiatry, Psychosomatics, and Psychotherapy, Germany
-* 2023: Offer for a tenured professorship (W2) at the Charlotte Fresenius University of Psychology, Germany (offer declined)
+* 2023: Declined offer for a tenured professorship (W2) at the Charlotte Fresenius University of Psychology, Germany
 * 2023:	Shortlisted for a tenured professorship (W3) of Child and Adolescent Psychology and Psychotherapy at the University of Freiburg, Germany
 * 2022:	Associate Fellowship of the Johanna Quandt Young Academy, Germany
 * 2022:	[Weber-Bosch Prize](https://wgas-autismus.org/en/prizes-awards/) by the Society for Research in Autism Spectrum Conditions